Advil Migraine Side Effects

 Other dosage forms:

-Along with its needed effects, ibuprofen (the active ingredient contained in Advil Migraine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by ibuprofen (the active ingredient contained in Advil Migraine).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ibuprofen:More common
+You should check with your doctor immediately if any of these side effects occur when taking ibuprofen:More common

 - Abdominal pain